aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/patch_mgmt/patch_mgmt_org/README.md

    - One scans for, or installs, missing **Security patches rated Critical or Important** and **Bugfixes** on Managed Instances tagged as Windows.
    - One scans for, or installs, missing **Security patches rated Critical or Important** and **Bugfixes** on Managed Instances tagged as Linux.
 - Configures the [Default Host Configuration](https://docs.aws.amazon.com/systems-manager/latest/userguide/quick-setup-default-host-management-configuration.html) feature.
-- Detects the creation of new AWS Accounts and deploys the solution into the account automtically.
+- Detects the creation of new AWS Accounts and deploys the solution into the account automatically.
 - Ability to disable Patch Manager within all accounts and regions via a parameter and CloudFormation update event.

 ---